 In Year 13 the topics of diversity, the marginalised, crime & the justice system, political engagement, strikes and immigration and the book :”Sac de billes” by Joffo are studied.
 Modern Foreign Languages benefits from it’s very own modern building

-Grade 6 in French and Grade 5 in English Language
+Grade 6 in target language plus 5 in English Language

 Paper 1: Listening, reading and writing

 Written exam: 2 hours 30 minutes (100 marks/50% of A-level)